Learn and Explore

 Park Operations Altered Due to COVID-19Below is a list of information pertinent to trip planners in fall 2020.
 If you encounter discrepancies between other parts of our website and this information, go with what you see below.
 This supercedes all other trip planning information during this pandemic.

 Visitor Centers & Other Facilities

-Entrance Fees & PassesBeginning June 1st, entrance fees to Denali are required.
-Visitors can learn about fees & passes in Denali and pay their park entrance fees online before arrival, or after their trip is completed.
-Please note that during the month of June, the only option to pay your park entrance fee is by doing so online.
+Entrance fees to Denali are required.
+Visitors can learn about fees & passes in Denali and pay their park entrance fees online in advance, or upon arrival to the entrance area of the park.
+The Denali Annual Pass is also available for purchase online.
+Please note that after September 28th, the only option to pay your park entrance fee is by doing so online.

 Campers are asked to do their part in maintaining social distancing.
 Bring all supplies for adequate sanitation.
 It is the responsibility of each camper to understand current Alaska State Health Mandates and their applicability to visitors' camping experience.

 Private Vehicle Access on the Denali Park Road in 2020

 Starting September 23, 2020, any visitor may drive as far as Teklanika River (Mile 29) in their own private, non-commercial vehicle; no reservation or permit is necessary.
 Visitors may drive to Teklanika any time of the day or night, although camping (other than backpacking) is only permitted in Riley Creek Campground during fall and winter.